magomimmo/modern-cljs/doc/tutorial-19.md

 the [previous tutorial][1] to directly interact with the DOM.

 Obviuosly, this kind of tests can't be considered in any way something to count on.
-I leave to you both the honor and the burden to fill the gap by adding the CLJS unit testing code as described in few of the previous tutorials of the series.
+I leave to you the honor and the burden to fill the gap by adding the CLJS unit testing code as described in few of the previous tutorials of the series.

 ### Commit the changes